Cycling. Mentorship. Health. Three pillars. One unbreakable commitment — to the streets, the youth, and the community of Akron, Ohio.

 We operate at the intersection of community safety, personal development, and public health — because you cannot fix one without the others.

-See How We Work ✦Each pillar reinforces the others — and together they open three separate funding universes simultaneously.
+Read Our Full Story ✦Each pillar reinforces the others — and together they open three separate funding universes simultaneously.

 High-visibility community rides transforming neighborhood streets from zones of fear into corridors of fellowship — with youth, first responders, and community members riding side by side.

-"We don't just ride to remember —
+See the initiative →"We don't just ride to remember —

 we ride to change what happens next."